Basset Hound

 1. Ears

-Basset Hound ears are set low on their skulls; they almost look like they're attached at the neck.
-They're extra long and rounded on the ends, which drag the ground when they sniff out smells, helping to collect scents.
-Soft and velvety, they hang long and loose, contributing to the dog's overall droopy appearance.
+Basset Hound ears are set low on the head.
+Soft and velvety, they hand long and loose.
+They’re rounded at the ends, which drag along the ground when they sniff, helping to collect scents.

 2. Eyes